michelangelorosa/ing-sw-2021-Piferi-Rosa-Rossi/README.md

 | Controller | 100% | 98% | 92% |

 For more information, see [Generated Test Coverage](https://github.com/michelangelorosa/ing-sw-2021-Piferi-Rosa-Rossi/tree/master/deliverables/Report-Coverage-Javadoc/Coverage)
+- Model line tests are only at 66% because a big chunk (JSON related stuff) of the Model cannot be tested as it creates files and it reads from created files.
 ## Requirements
 Java JRE version 15 (or higher) is required to correctly run the JAR files.